How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Building scalable APIs is essential for modern applications that need to support rapid growth, heavy traffic, and fluctuating workloads.
 Whether you're powering consumer platforms, mobile clients, or enterprise services, a scalable architecture ensures responsiveness, reliability, and maintainability as demand increases.

 In this guide, we explore proven architecture patterns, design principles, and industry best practices that help APIs handle high volume without compromising performance.
+For deeper foundational knowledge, see microservices vs monolith architecture and event-driven architecture patterns.

 Fundamental Design Principles for Scalable APIs